ReserveNetwork/R-Link/README.md

 - Support for browsing pages, and downloading files hosted on Nomad Network Nodes.

 > NOTE: micron format parsing is still in development, some pages may not render or work correctly at all.

 ## Download

+You can download the latest version for Windows, Mac and Linux from the [releases](https://github.com/ReserveNetwork/r-link/releases) page.

+Alternatively, you can download the source and run it manually from a command line.

+See the ["How to use it?"](#how-to-use-it) section below on how to do this.

+## Download